radsvi/WaterSortPuzzle/PrivacyPolicy.md

 Last updated: 10/12/2025

-Water Sort Puzzle (ìthe Appî) is provided by YellowNightOwl.
+Water Sort Puzzle (‚Äúthe App‚Äù) is provided by YellowNightOwl.
 This Privacy Policy explains how we handle user information when you use the App.

 1. Information We Do Not Collect